 You are able to opt out of the scheme if you want to, but it’s worth noting that the aim of paying into your company scheme in the long term is to reduce your reliance on state pension, which alone is unlikely to provide you with a comfortable retirement.

 Consumer group, Which? recently published some research which found that a comfortable retirement for a couple costs around £26,000 a year and £19,000 for a single person.
-This includes the maximum state pension which is currently £9,339 a year.
-Based on a retirement of around 20 years, to achieve this level of income you would need to build up a pot of anywhere between £154,700 and £305,710 (depending on how you choose to receive your retirement income).
+This includes the maximum state pension which is currently £10,600 a year.
+In addition to a full State Pension of £10,600 a year as a couple for the 2023/24 tax year, together you’d need to produce an extra combined income of around £4,800 a year to achieve this.
 Read our article Can you afford to retire? to find out more.

 How does a private defined contribution pension work?